Archomeda/gw2-addon-loader/README.md

 Improving stability, applying bugfixes and implementing other missing features have a higher priority.

 ## Planned features
-- Adding more D3D9 hooks and exposing them to addons
 - Improving GUI
 - Checking for updates or auto updating of *Guild Wars 2 Addon Loader*
 - Checking for updates or auto updating of addons